kateetak/forge-bulk-issue-ops/README.md

 The motivation behind the creation of the app was to constrain bulk work item operations to ensure an organisations practices are adhered to.
 Specific features of the app include:

-* Ability to control whether work items can be moved across project category boundaries; and
+* Policy level configuration controlling whether work items can be moved across project category boundaries;
+* Ability to include logic specifying the allow target rojects of a move operation based on the selected work items; and
-* Ability to restrict which work item fields are editable.
+* Ability to include logic to restrict which work item fields are editable.

 ## Setup